scottgigawatt/duplex/README.md

 Use DSM 7 Reverse Proxy to configure secure access to Synology applications.
 Follow the guide [here](https://mariushosting.com/synology-how-to-use-reverse-proxy-on-dsm-7/) for DSM 7.

+> **Note**: If you encounter "Socket closed" errors when accessing the DSM UI via reverse proxy and trying to open terminals for running containers, enable WebSocket for the reverse proxy record:
+>
+> 1. Go to `Control Panel -> Application Portal -> Reverse Proxy -> Edit` for your reverse proxy record.
+> 2. Navigate to the `Custom Header` tab.
+> 3. From the `Create` dropdown, select `WebSocket`.
+> 4. Save the changes to resolve the issue.

 ## Environment Details

 Tested on Synology DS916+ running DSM 7.2.1-69057 Update 5, with Docker Compose version v2.9.0-6413-g38f6acd.